Introduction to qFALL

 Binomial Distribution

-As discrete Gaussian sampling is computationally expensive and hard to implement in constant time, several schemes replace it by sampling from a similar binomial distribution.
+As discrete Gaussian sampling is computationally expensive and hard to implement in constant time, several schemes replace it by sampling from a binomial distribution that resembles the required discrete Gaussian closely.

 let binomial_z = Z::sample_binomial(5, 0.5)?;